 04 of 10

 Dogs and humans are both social beings.
 Your dog needs your attention and love.
 And you probably need your dog too (remember, reduce stress).
 When it comes to bonding and busy schedules, think quality over quantity.
 It's better to spend 10 minutes a day doing something fun with your dog while giving your undivided attention to him than to spend the day with your dog but ignore him the majority of the time.
 This being said, your dog would probably rather be with you when you're busy than be alone all day.
+Even if your time together is spent doing chores, find ways to engage with your pup and include it in your activities.
+Dogs also benefit from social bonds with other dogs, so for those dogs that play well with others, it is important to give them opportunities to interact, whether that means trips to a dog park, group dog-walking sessions, or excursions to doggy daycare.
 Find the right balance of attention that meets your dog's needs.
 A well-nurtured dog will be content and at ease.Continue to 5 of 10 below.

 05 of 10

 If you need help, find a reputable dog trainer who can do some one-on-one sessions.
 Some training facilities even offer drop-off services that will allow you to leave your dog for the day while trainers work with him.
 Another option is to send your dog to board-and-train.
 Once your dog has a foundation of training, you can hold 2 to 3 training sessions a week just as a refresher.

 06 of 10